-DE Korey Foreman Commits to Clemson
+DE Korey Foreman Recruiting

-Foreman's offer list was as long as it is impressive.
+Foreman's offer list is as long as it is impressive.
 It featured college football powers such as Alabama, Auburn, Georgia, LSU, Miami, Nebraska, Notre Dame, Ohio State, Oklahoma, Penn State, Tennessee, Texas, and Texas A&M, and Pac-12 schools Arizona, Arizona State, Colorado, Oregon, Oregon State, UCLA, USC, Utah, Washington, and Washington State.